 The PTA lab is located in room 851, in Bldg.
-8. Expensive, state-of-the-art professional, clinical grade equipment has been purchased to be used in our lab.
-Students will be expected to take full responsibility for learning not only how to safely operate the equipment to complete successful and medically safe treatments on their peers, but also to keep it in a state of excellent repair and maintenance.
-If a machine is malfunctioning, becomes damaged while in use or a student becomes aware of damage to it, they are to stop using it, turn it off, and unplug it.
-Students will report the issue to a lab instructor immediately so appropriate medical equipment maintenance engineers can be contacted to provide needed repairs and monitoring.
-The lab will be made available for student use whenever a core faculty member is on premises.
+8. The contains expensive, state-of-the-art professional, clinical grade equipment.
+Students are expected to take full responsibility for learning not only how to safely operate the equipment to complete medically safe treatments on their peers, but also to keep it in a state of excellent repair and maintenance.
+If a machine is malfunctioning, becomes damaged while in use, or a student becomes aware of damage to it, they are to stop using it, turn it off, and unplug it.
+Students must report the issue to a lab instructor immediately so appropriate medical equipment maintenance engineers can be contacted to provide needed repairs and monitoring.
+The lab is available for student use whenever a faculty member is on premises.
 Students must make prior arrangement with a faculty member for direct supervision based on the criticality of the practice session.
 Students retain the responsibility for leaving the lab in the neat and orderly fashion it was found and check that the door is locked at departure.

 The lab should be kept clean at all times.
 Dirty linens and equipment used should be properly stored before leaving.
-Students will be expected to assist with the laundering of linens using facilities located near the lab on a rotating basis as assigned by the instructor.
+Students are expected to assist with the laundering of linens using facilities located near the lab on a rotating basis as assigned by the instructor.